 The Workers' Compensation Program provides a mechanism for the institutions to fund and budget for the costs of providing worker compensation benefits to eligible employees.
 The program does not pay benefits directly to employees.
 Funds are set aside in trust and a third party administrator is utilized to distribute the benefits to eligible employees.
-Payments by the University to the Workers' Compensation Fund totaled approximately \$1,112,727 for the fiscal year ended June 30, 2018.
+Payments by the University to the Workers' Compensation Fund totaled approximately \$1,204,297 and \$1,112,727 for the fiscal years ended June 30, 2019 and 2018, respectively.

 The Unemployment Trust Fund operates in the same manner as the Workers' Compensation Program.
 The Fund does not pay benefits directly to former employees.
-The Unemployment Fund reimburses the Mississippi Employment Security Commission for benefits that the Commission pays directly to former employees.
-Payments by the University to the Unemployment Trust Fund totaled approximately \$262.922 for the fiscal year ended June 30, 2018.
+Unemployment Fund reimburses Mississippi Employment Security Commission for benefits that the Commission pays directly to former employees.
+Payments by the University to the Unemployment Trust Fund totaled approximately \$324,273 and \$262,922 for the fiscal years ended June 30, 2019 and 2018, respectively.

 The Tort Liability Fund was established in accordance with Section 11 46 of Mississippi State Law.
 The Mississippi Tort Claims Board has authorized the Board of Trustees of State Institutions of Higher Learning (IHL Board) to establish a fund in order to self insure certain portions of its liability under the Mississippi Tort Claims Act.
 Effective July 1, 1993, Mississippi statute permitted tort claims to be filed against public institutions.
 A maximum liability limit of \$500,000 per occurrence is currently permissible.
 The IHL Board has authorized the Tort Liability Fund to acquire an educator's legal liability policy with a deductible of \$1,000,000.
-Further, the IHL Board has designated that \$1,000,000 be reserved from the IHL Tort Liability Fund Net Assets to be used towards any future payment of this insurance deductible.
+Further, the IHL Board has designated that \$1,000,000 be reserved from the IHL Tort Liability Fund

+Net Assets to be used towards any future payment of this insurance deductible.
 The IHL Tort Liability claims pool also purchases insurance premiums for fleet automobile policies and blanket public officials bond annually.
-The share of the annual payments to the Tort Liability Fund and the various insurance premiums paid by the University totaled approximately \$273,249 for the fiscal years ended June 30, 2018.
+The share of the annual payments to the Tort Liability Fund and the various insurance premiums paid by the University totaled approximately \$0 and \$273,249 for the fiscal years ended June 30, 2019 and 2018, respectively.

-NOTE 18 Affiliated organizations
+NOTE 18 AFFILIATED ORGANIZATIONS